VenusakaVXT/developer-roadmap-tab/README.md

 $ npm start
 ```

-After running the command to start the project, you can access the project at **Local** with address http://localhost:3000 or **On Your Network** with address http://192.168.10.1:3000.
+After running the command to start the project, you can access the project at **Local Network** with address http://localhost:3000 or **On Your Network** with address http://192.168.10.1:3000.

 Bundles the app into static files for production.
 ```